alwinb/html-lexer/README.md

 - tagName

-The `"bogusCharRef"` is emitted for sequences that start with an ampersand, but that *do not* start a character referece, specifically, one of `"&"`, `"&#"`, `"&#X"` or `"&#x"`.
+The `"bogusCharRef"` is emitted for sequences that start with an ampersand, but that *do not* start a character reference, specifically, one of `"&"`, `"&#"`, `"&#X"` or `"&#x"`.

 The `"unresolvedNamedCharRef"` is emitted for named character references that are not known to